nytron88/mit-privacy-scientist-dashboard/README.md

-# MIT Privacy Scientist Dashboard
+# MIT Media Lab Camera Culture Group Privacy System Scientist Dashboard
 **This is reference implementation for the users with "developer" role who can follow the code to develop newer versions**

 This is React.js app that allows the data scientists to get the data posted by users on a histogram.
 This app gets the data from API hosted by the [Privacy Guardian](https://github.com/nytron88/mit-privacy-backend).
 The app requests data from 2 instances of the Privacy Guardian: R_SEVER and X_R_SERVER.
 The UI refreshes itself automatically at regular intervals to update the histogram.